joshcartme/joshcartme.github.io/_posts/2015-07-24-no-else-return-can-be-harmful.md

 categories: javascript eslint
 ---

-**Update 7-24-15**:
+**Update 7-24-15:**

-I just found out this was a bug that was fixed 9 days ago.
+I just found out this was a bug that was fixed nine days ago.
 [Check it out](https://github.com/eslint/eslint/issues/3015), and update your eslint!

 ### Consider: